Home > Programs > Bureau of Natural Resources > Division of Fish & Wildlife > Hunter Education > FAQs

 Q: Do I need an archery proficiency card to bowhunt for deer?

-Mainland archers do not need an archery proficiency card.
-Individuals who wish to hunt deer with bow and arrow on Prudence Island, Patience Island, Block Island or the Francis Carter Preserve must hold an Archery Proficiency card.
+Most mainland archers do not need an archery proficiency card.
+Individuals who wish to hunt deer with bow and arrow on Prudence Island, Patience Island, Block Island, Beavertail or in the Town of Lincoln must hold an Archery Proficiency card.

 Q: How old do I have to be to take the courses?